aibolem/vexflow-wiki-vexchords/The-VexFlow-FAQ.md

 Also note that VexFlow is a low-level rendering API.
 If all you want to do is display music on a page, take a look at higher level libraries such as [VexTab](http://vexflow.com/vextab/).

+#### Can I build mobile apps with VexFlow?

+Yes, and there are a number of VexFlow-based mobile apps already out there.
+These apps typically use frameworks like [PhoneGap](phonegap.com) to build HTML5 applications on phones and tablets.

 ### Formatting

 #### How do I create and align multiple voices on a single stave?